The Life and Suffering of Sir Brante: Plot

 Sir Brante is born in the city of Anizotte in the year 1118 to parents of different social ranks, and as a result he holds the rank of a commoner through his mother, and also some of the privileges of noble status through his father.
-The story follows Sir Brante at different stages of his life over several decades: childhood, adolescence, entering college, his professional career, and the Revolt.
-The last is an event when revolutionaries who are discontent with the Empire's social hierarchy launch an open rebellion that threatens Anizotte and can have dire consequences for the Empire and humanity, with Sir Brante's previous choices determining whether he is forced to flee the wrath of the rebels, or in a position to fend off their attack, or even the leader of the rebels.
+This makes Sir Brante uniquely positioned to pursue any of the three Lots available in the empire.
+The story follows Sir Brante at different chapters of his life over several decades: childhood, adolescence, entering college, his professional career, and the Revolt.
+The last chapter sees revolutionaries who are discontent with the Empire's social hierarchy launch an open rebellion that threatens Anizotte and can have dire consequences for the Empire and humanity, with Sir Brante's previous choices determining whether he is forced to flee the wrath of the rebels, or whether he is in a position to fend off their attack, or perhaps even to lead the rebellion.
 There are various outcomes to Sir Brante's life, ranging from the Empire surviving and enacting reforms, to the Twins being grievously blasphemed and abandoning humanity in disgust forever, to Sir Brante pursuing heresy and becoming a god as powerful as the Twins.